prestodb/presto/presto-docs/src/main/sphinx/connector/iceberg.rst

 ``iceberg.pushdown-filter-enabled``                     Experimental: Enable filter pushdown for Iceberg.
 This is     ``false``
                                                         only supported with Native Worker.

+``iceberg.rows-for-metadata-optimization-threshold``    The maximum number of partitions in an Iceberg table to       ``1000``
+                                                        allow optimizing queries of that table using metadata.
+If an Iceberg table has more partitions than this threshold, metadata optimization is skipped.

+                                                        Set to ``0`` to disable metadata optimization.
 ======================================================= ============================================================= ============

 Table Properties